grantjenks/python-sortedcontainers/docs/development.rst

     $ python -m tests.benchmark_sortedset

 The benchmarks will warn if some packages are not importable.
 This limits the possible comparisons.
-In all cases, you can install missing packages from PyPI.
+See `requirements.txt` for the package names than can be installed from PyPI.

 Tested Runtimes
 ---------------